taufik-nurrohman/infinite-scroll-plugin-for-mecha-cms/README.md

  - `.post`
  - `.blog-pager`

-You can change the value later through the plugin manager page to adjust them based on the HTML markup of your shield.
+You can adjust them later based on the HTML markup of your shield.

 ~~~ .html
 <main class="posts">